Arduino UNO - 3D Model - Screen Shot- Blog Thumbnail

 Arduino UNO + MPU-6050 (GY-521)

-First I have to say that, I have over 7 years experience with building PCs but I am new to Arduino and I have a limited knowledge in working with the electronic parts and the microcontrollers.
-My main intention of this is to control the attributes of objects in Maya with an Arduino Uno and some sensors.
+I have to mention that, although I have more than 7 years of experience in building PCs, I am new to Arduino and have limited knowledge of working with electronic parts and microcontrollers.
+My primary goal is to control the attributes of objects in Maya with the help of an Arduino Uno and some sensors.

 Blog - Arduino UNO + MPU-6050 + Processing Screen Shots